fkeruzore/HACCyTrees/README.rst

 Installation
 ------------

-Currently, haccytrees is hosted on the Argonne CELS gitlab.
-To install haccytrees, you will need to clone the repository and then use `pip` or `python setup.py` to install the library.
+To install haccytrees, you will need to clone the repository and then use `pip`.

 .. code-block:: bash